monsterkodi/kakao/kakao.app/kode/ked/notes.md

         - after . :

 - searcher
+    - clicking on crumbs or searcherfile should filter the result list accordingly
     - fix stalls when too many search results are found
     - add ability to load search results into a new 'tab'
+    - cmd+up|down: jump to prev|next file
+    - add statistics somewhere: number of lines | number of files

 - funclist